Sankalpsp21/Geographical-COVID-19-Trends/README.md

 ![image](https://user-images.githubusercontent.com/79608516/137437834-a97a165d-bc6b-4b34-b9b5-8893f6598ebf.png)

 # How it was Supposed to go
 This was my first project on Jupyter Notebook using Pandas so I wanted to find some cool and relevant data to analyze.
 What ended up happening was a long and winding journey searching through various dataset websites for data that showed promise.
-I ended up settling on Temperature and infection rates because
+I ended up settling on temperature and COVID-19 infection rates because

 - **1.** The data wasn't too hard to find and it was clean and
 - **2.** I'd heard some stuff on the news about COVID doing worse in the heat and I wanted to run the numbers.